sureshg/ExoQuery/README.md

 ### *What is this `capture` thing?*
 ---

-The `capture` function is how ExoQuery knows whot code to capture inside of the Kotlin compiler plugin in order to be transformed into SQL.
+The `capture` function is how ExoQuery knows what parts of your application code need to be captured inside of the ExoQuery compiler plugin so they can be transformed into SQL.
 This is how ExoQuery is able to use regular Kotlin constructs like `if`, `when`, and `let` in the DSL.
 There are a few different kinds of things that you can capture: